Bronny James feels love from Cleveland while scoring first NBA points in an arena where he grew up

 “It’s going to be real special,” he said following the morning shootaround.
 “It feels good to be out here with my dad — in our home.”

-LeBron spent 11 seasons over two stints with the Cavs, leading them to the 2016 title before leaving as a free agent two years later.
+LeBron spent 11 seasons over two stints with the Cavs, leading them to the 2016 title before leaving as a free agent for the Lakers two years later.
 Last week, the 39-year-old superstar and his 20-year-old son became the first father-son duo to play in an NBA game.

+However, Bronny didn't score in the win over Minnesota, missing both shots.

 There has been some criticism of the Lakers' decision to draft Bronny, who was taken in the second round after playing one year at USC.
-While some of the reasoning may have been keeping LeBron happy or engaged, Cavs first-year coach Kenny Atkinson said seeing the James on the floor as teammates is moving.
+While some of the reasoning may have been to satisfy LeBron, Cavs first-year coach Kenny Atkinson said seeing them together is moving.

 “It's a beautiful story,” Atkinson said.
 “Two kids of my own, I can’t even imagine.
 I enjoy playing in the backyard with my son.
 To do it on an NBA court?
 Beautiful story.
 I love it.
 I think we should celebrate it.”

-Bronny didn't score in his debut last week, missing both shots and grabbing one rebound in three minutes on the floor.
-He hadn't played since, and the rookie guard is expected to join the club's G League team, the South Bay Lakers, after this five-game road trip ends on Nov.
-6 in Memphis.

-BetMGM Sportsbook even had pregame odds on whether Bronny would score his first NBA points in Cleveland.
-If he scored more than 1.5 points, winning bettors would profit $100 on a $150 bet.

-Although was back in his home state on business this time, the younger James said it's always a treat returning to his roots.
+Once the Lakers end this five-game road trip on Nov.
+6, Bronny is expected to join the club's G League team, the South Bay Lakers.
+Although he was back in his home state on business this time, the younger James said it's always a treat returning to his roots.

-"It feels good being here,” he said.
+"It feels good being here,” he said before the game.
 "It’s nice, slow living here in Ohio — way different from LA.”

-Bronny said that when Cavs games were going on, he would often go to the practice gym inside the arena to shoot by himself or play pickup games against other players' kids.

-LeBron was in his second season with the Cavs when he and his wife, Savannah, welcomed the first of their three children.
-Bronny made his first appearance in Cleveland one day after the 21st anniversary of his dad's pro debut.

 AP NBA: https://apnews.com/hub/NBA